Teaching Philosophy

 Methodology

-I primarily studied Jazz under Randy Duncan at the Chicago Academy for the Arts and was introduced to what can be classified as Afro-Jazz: a fusion of Jazz and West African, Central African, and Afro-Caribbean dance forms.
-Jazz itself is a fusion of Black social dances, modern, and ballet and is considered a homegrown American dance form.
-Within my Jazz classes, I offer units that touch upon different eras of Jazz dance.
-My primary research and performance focus, however, is Afro-Jazz.
+I primarily studied Jazz under Randy Duncan at the Chicago Academy for the Arts and was introduced to what can be classified as Afro-Jazz: a fusion of Jazz and West African, Central African, Afro-Brazilian, and Afro-Caribbean dance forms.
+While primarily situated in Afro-Jazz, my classes honor jazz’s fusion of Black social dances, modern, and ballet.
+Through movement and historical context, I guide students of all skill levels through this homegrown American dance form.
+Within my Jazz: Traditions and Evolutions course, I offer units that touch upon different eras of Jazz dance.
+My choreographic research, however, remains on Afro-Jazz.

 Offerings